DetectivePhanty/Lesson-1/README.md

     - ❯❯ [Source Code](src)

 ## ❯❯ About
 Our end goal here is to allow every member of this couse to have the resources and ability to create programs and learn from their mistakes.
-Day 1's main goal is to get the members used to the services necessary for the couse.
+Lesson 1's main goal is to get the members used to the services necessary for the couse.
 This includes environment installation and usage.

 ### Section 1 - Introduction
 Hello, my name is Kura and I am here to teach some basics of programming.
 This class starts with HTML/CSS and will progress onto JS as well as standalone JS applications with the use of Node.JS and Express.